Wandering Through Time: My Day in Dinkelsbühl

-Dinkelsbühl on the Romantic Road
+Dinkelsbühl at the Romantic Road

 As a former Reichsstadt, Dinkelsbühl in Middle Franconia had rather small growth since the end of the Holy Roman Empire.
 It has escaped both wars and city planners kept the old town largely intact.
 It is a must stop along the Romantic Road!
 Dinkelsbühl was “de facto” self governing until 1802 when it was annexed by Bavaria in the course of the wars of Napoleon